inhumantsar/tacostream/README.md

 Downgrade Flutter by navigating to your SDK path:

         cd /path/to/flutter/sdk
-Switch bracnhes for your SDK to v2.10. with:
+Switch branches for your SDK to v2.10. with:

         git checkout v2.10.5.